basavaraj-nanjappa/nodejs_tech/stream_processing_quiz.md

 	c.
 Read data from Databases as stream
 	d.
 Add processing pipes to data stream in extensible way *e.
 All of the Above

+#### Which of below statement is false about Duplex and Transform streams

+	a.
+Has a separate buffer for reading data
+	b.
+Has a separate buffer for writing data
+	*c.
+Has only one buffer for reading and writing data
+	d.
+None of the Above

+#### Which of below event is not supported by Writable Streams in NodeJS

+	*a.
+Event `data`
+	b.
+Event `drain
+	c.
+Event `pipe`
+	d.
+Event `unpipe`
+	e.
+Event `finish`

+#### Which of below event is not supported by Readable Streams in NodeJS

+	a.
+Event `data`
+	b.
+Event `end`
+	c.
+Event `error`
+	*d.
+Event `cork`
+	e.
+Event `redable`

+#### Which of below event is not supported by Duplex Streams in NodeJS

+	a.
+Event `data`
+	b.
+Event `drain`
+	c.
+Event `error`
+	*d.
+Event `destroy`
+	e.
+Event `unpipe`

+#### Which of below statement is false about Streams

+	a.
+Reads data as chunks
+	b.
+Handles back pressure
+	c.
+Can pause and resume stream operation
+	d.
+Only Asynchronous operations can be performed
+	e.
+Streams can be on Object mode